ygfalcon/Solsniper-zero/README.md

 python scripts/investor_demo.py --data tests/data/prices.json --capital 100 --reports reports
 ```

 The script accepts `--data` for the historical price file, `--capital` for the starting funds and `--reports` to choose the output directory.
-It writes a summary JSON and CSV and prints a confirmation like `Wrote reports to reports`.
+It writes a summary JSON and CSV, a per‑period `trade_history.csv`, and a `highlights.json` with standout metrics.
+The CLI prints a capital summary including the top performer and finishes with a confirmation like `Wrote reports to reports`.

 Sample `summary.json`: